 Office Staff have an overlapping schedule to cover the office from 7:30 AM-7:30 PM.

-Health Center Nurses are covering the health center 24 hours per day on a rotating schedule with the other RNs.
+Health Center Staff are covering the health center 24 hours per day on a rotating schedule.

 Horseback Riding Staff schedules revolve around the daily program of the five activity periods and the caring for the horses and stables.
 The day starts by feeding the horses and prepping them for the daily lessons.
 Riding staff have a break for lunch, rest hour and dinner.
 Riding staff often use rest hour and evenings to plan lessons or special events like the horse show or gymkhana.